Cosmological Constraints on Horndeski Gravity in Light of GW170817

 Two additional parameters, the kineticity $\alpha_{\rm K}$ and braiding $\alpha_{\rm B}$, complete the parameterized Horndeski theory.
 Kineticity describes the scalar perturbations' kinetic energy.
 Large values reduce the scalar sound speed.
 The kinetic braiding parameter describes how the scalar and metric kinetic terms mix \citep[see e.g.][for good discussions]{braiding,bellini2015,bettoni}.
 A nonzero value indicates the clustering of dark energy.
 All four parameters are independent of each other and the background, which we choose to be $\Lambda\mbox{CDM}$. $\Lambda$CDM~GR cosmology is regained when all~$\alpha_i=0$.

-In Section \ref{sec:data} we discuss our parameterization of the Horndeski parameters and what data we use to constrain them.
+In Section \ref{sec:data} we discuss our parameterization of the Horndeski parameters and what data we use to constrain them{, and in Section \ref{sec:stability} we define the model's stability constraints}.
 We present our results in Section \ref{sec:results} and discuss the source of constraining power in Section \ref{sec:constrain}.
 In Section \ref{sec:discussion} we compare our models and discuss our results.
 We summarize in Section \ref{sec:summary}.
 In Appendix \ref{sec:app_bg} we provide additional background information about Horndeski's theory and its implementation.
-Appendix \ref{sec:stability} details the model's stability constraints and how this influences our results, and in Appendix \ref{sec:evolution} we discuss our evolution of the Horndeski parameters.
+Appendix \ref{sec:stability_constraints} details how kineticity affects the model's stability constraints and how this influences our results, and in Appendix \ref{sec:evolution} we discuss our evolution of the Horndeski parameters.